qubole/demotrends/airflow/README.md

 # Demotrends using Apache Airflow

-If you want to use [Apache Airflow](https://github.com/apache/incubator-airflow) to manage the Demotredns workflow, you can make use of following 2 python scripts:
+If you want to use [Apache Airflow](https://github.com/apache/incubator-airflow) to manage the Demotrends workflow, you can make use of following 2 python scripts:

 ## process_static_data.py
 Should run once to create `page` and `redirect` table in Hive.
 Ideally one should download [enwiki-latest-page.sql.gz](http://dumps.wikimedia.org/enwiki/latest/enwiki-latest-page.sql.gz) and [enwiki-latest-redirect.sql.gz](http://dumps.wikimedia.org/enwiki/latest/enwiki-latest-redirect.sql.gz) and load them in mysql instance and then use DB Import (Sqoop) to populate the data for these 2 hive tables.
 But for simplicity Qubole has done it and placed data on S3.
 One just need to create hive tables against them.